consoledotdev/home/content/tools/server-monitoring.md

 #### Also considered

-These are the other hosted SaaS server monitoring tools we tested.
+These are the other hosted SaaS server monitoring services we tested.
 They are not as highly rated as the two options above, but may be worth considering.

 {{< tools/category-review/card-heading name="AppOptics" thumbnail="/img/favicons/www.appoptics.com.png" url="https://www.appoptics.com" score="2" >}}